nforgeio/neonKUBE/Lib/Neon.Kube.Setup/Resources/Helm/README.md

 ## Node provisioning

-All of the Helm charts will be compiled into a ZIP archive and prepositioned on the NEONKUBE node image at: `/lib/neonkube/helm/charts.zip`.
+All of the Helm charts will be compiled into a ZIP archive and prepositioned on the NeonKUBE node image at: `/lib/neonkube/helm/charts.zip`.